AZTroop201/aztroop201-website/home/content/volunteer/secretary.md

 ## Duties

 - Keep minutes of meetings and send out committee meeting notices.
+- Ensure that Scoutbook Calendar is up to date and all events are registered.
+- Handle all Troop communications.
 - Handle publicity.
 - Prepare a family newsletter or web page of troop events and activities.